krzysiekherod/madagascar/README.md

 * price of a private car

 #### Useful information
-* The biggest city next to the entrance to the park at Namaly Valley is Ambalavao (around 60 km, 3 h drive)
+* The biggest city next to the entrance to the park at Namoly Valley is Ambalavao (around 60 km, 3 h drive)

 ### Day 2.
 Namoly Valley: Prepare for Imarivolanitra Trail [3]
 1. Go to Namoly Park office
   * find a guide and check prices
-  * check routes back (to Namoly Park or Tsaranoro Valley)
+  * check routes back (to Namoly Valley or Tsaranoro Valley)
 2. Night at www.tranogasy.com (tel: 033 14 306 78) [3]

 ### Day 3. (early in the morning) Imarivolanitra Trail (Andringitra National Park) [3]
 1. we take guide at Namoly Park office, and go to Pic Boby (price: 30 EUR [5])
-2. tego samego dnia powinniśmy wrócić [4]
+2. we should get back the same day [4]
-3. nocleg w www.tranogasy.com
+3. Night at www.tranogasy.com

 #### Useful information
 * from Pic Boby we can see Tsaranoro Valley (alternative way back)